-Federal Direct Loans are made directly from the U.S. Federal government to students through the Federal Direct Loan Program.
-There are two types of Direct Loans are Subsidized Loans and Unsubsidized Loans.
+Federal Unsubsidized Direct loans are made directly from the U.S. Federal government to students through the Federal Direct Loan Program.

 The student is responsible for all the interest that accrues on this loan, including interest that accrues while in school.
 Interest also accumulates during deferment and the grace period.
 Once the student enters repayment the interest becomes part of the loan principal in a process called capitalization.

 Please note: Direct loans are fixed rate loans.
-Undergraduate Direct loans taken out in the 2015-2016 academic year that are disbursed after 7/1/15 will have a fixed rate of 4.29% for the life of that loan.
+Graduate Unsubsidized Loans taken out in the 2021-2022 academic year that are disbursed after July 1, 2021 will have a fixed rate of 5.28% for the life of that loan.
 Each academic year the government will determine the interest rates for that year’s loans.
-The interest rate for undergraduate Direct Loans is based on an index + 2.05%.
-Under the law, the index rate is determined each year as the “high yield of the 10-year Treasury note” auctioned at the final auction held prior to the June 1 preceding the July 1 of the year for which the rate will be effective.
+The interest rate for graduate Direct Loans is based on an index + 3.60%.
+Under the law, the index rate is determined each year as the “10-Year Treasury Note High Yield” auctioned at the final auction held prior to the June 1 preceding the July 1 of the year for which the rate will be effective.

-- Students must have a completed financial aid application for the applicable academic year.
+- Students must have a completed financial aid application (FAFSA) for the applicable academic year.

 - Students must be accepted in a degree-seeking program.